If buildings could talk, they would ask for Infrared

 Reduction of Condensation

 Convection heating works by warming the air around the heater, which creates convection currents that carry the warmth around the room.
-Warm air has a high relative humidity and when it meets a cold surface, condensation will occur.
+Warm air has a high capacity to hold moisture and when it meets a cold surface, condensation will occur.
 This increases the likelihood of mould, wood rot, and salt damp or flaking paintwork.